-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST- YEAR UNDERGRADUATES
+FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTIONS

 Tuition :

 PUBLIC INSTITUTIONS

-Tuition : 3,892 3,820
+Tuition: 4,496 4,088

 In-district:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS 4,496 4,088

-In-state (out-of-district)